GabrielVareilles/rails-matching/README.md

 ```
 And run `rails db:seed`

-(Warning depending on your machine this could take a while ! ~ 5 to 10 min => :coffee:)
+(Warning depending on your machine this could take a while ! ~ 5 to 10 min => :coffee: or feel free to change 5000 to any other smaller number)

 ## Matching logic in ruby

 Let's translate our algorithm into ruby code.